 It presented a heroic and uncomplicated view of 1916, an interpretation with which some of those involved in the series are now uneasy.

-Prof Kevin B Nowlan, University College Dublin, historical advisor on the series is critical of the technique used in the production saying it was
+Professor Kevin B Nowlan, University College Dublin, historical advisor on the series is critical of the technique used in the production saying it was,

 Cowboy and Indian...
 This thing of introducing television cameras into 1916 when they weren't even invented or even thought about... was most unfortunate.

-Prof Nowlan also comments on the fact that in the series all the British army officers spent much of the time shouting and never spoke in normal voices, a similar technique used in war films featuring Germans.
+Professor Kevin B Nowlan describes how in the series all the British army officers spent much of the time shouting and never spoke in normal voices, a similar technique used in war films featuring Germans.
 A further criticism of 'Insurrection' is that it could be interpreted in such a way as to give people unhistorical conclusions of the events of 1916.

-This report presented by Liam O'Flanagan for 'Wednesday Report' was broadcast on 27 March 1991.
+This episode of 'Wednesday Report' was broadcast on 27 March 1991.
+The reporter was Liam O'Flanagan.